 Please contact Dr. Hampson (email@example.com) if you have any questions about the program or the application process.

 Submit your application online a https://gradadmission.smu.edu/apply/.
 Upload all supporting documents with your application.

 Applicants to the Clinical Psychological Doctoral Program must submit the following:

 - Completed application form

-- GRE scores for the general test requested electronically from ETS (SMU code 6660).
-Psychology Subject GRE scores are requested, but not required
+- GRE scores for the general test sent electronically from ETS (SMU code 6660)

 - Unofficial transcripts uploaded online with the application (official transcripts required upon admission)